tipotappinc/docs/introduction.md

 You can see the 5 columns in the image above.
 If you had set the `Form Width` of a particular field previously, you might want to re-adjust the value you set for it to accommodate the increase in columns.
 In the above, we changed the `Form Width` of the First Name column to `3` so now it takes up 3 of the 5 columns.

-> #### Note::Congratulations!
->
-> {% hint style='tip' %}
-Planning Application ideas itself consists of a number of steps and accordingly design, development and other stages are executed based on the plan.
-Here are the stepwise guide to have a successful execution.
-1 .
-Know your purpose.
-2 .
-Draft out what your intended application will do.
-3 .
-Market Validation.
-4 .
-Identify your skill set.
-5 .
-Create a basic design.
-6 .
-Finalize technology stack.
-thus, creating the application will be much more faster.
-{% endhint %}